All Products

 Simple Log Service:Use Logtail to collect logs across regions

-This topic describes how to use Logtail to collect logs from Linux servers that are in different regions but under the same Alibaba Cloud account.
+This topic describes how to collect logs from a Linux server in a different region.
+This example assumes that both resources are under the same Alibaba Cloud account.

 Solution overview

-For example, a company deploys its website application on an ECS instance in Region A and its Simple Log Service project in Region B. The company wants to use a Logtail configuration to collect logs from the ECS instance in Region A and send them to the Simple Log Service project in Region B. To do this, perform the following steps:
+A company deploys its website application on an ECS instance in Region A and its Simple Log Service project in Region B. The company wants to use a Logtail configuration to send log data from the ECS instance in Region A to the Simple Log Service project in Region B. You can complete this configuration by performing the following steps:

 image